Indiana Electronic Health Records (EHR) Incentive Program

 Incentive Program, a transaction is stored in the database.
 All the

 information submitted by the provider is analyzed to ensure

 During the process for prepayment validation, which includes

 automated and manual steps, the following two basic validations are

 - Validate that the provider is currently enrolled as an IHCP

-- Validate that the provider is an eligible professional (EP) or
+- Validate that the provider is an EP or EH

 The provider is contacted if supporting information is required